JFK ASSASSINATION ARGUMENTS

-And the illustration below is yet another example of how certain conspiracists will play fast and loose with the facts in the JFK case:
+And this illustration is yet another example of how certain conspiracists will play fast and loose with the facts in the JFK case.

 What Dr. Wecht decided to do was to invent a make-believe gunman in another window of the Texas School Book Depository Building on Elm Street.

 Wecht said in 1986 that his "own analysis" of the shooting and the trajectories indicated that the shot that passed through President Kennedy's upper back and neck had originated from a floor in the Depository that was much lower than Lee Oswald's sixth-floor sniper's perch, with Wecht choosing (apparently out of thin air) the SECOND floor on the WEST side of the TSBD Building.